pankajarm/keras-vision-app/README.md

 # keras-vision-app

-Produciton ready starter pack for creating fast responsive Web App for Keras Image models using Starlette.io framework with Uvicorn ASGI server.
+Production ready starter pack for creating fast responsive Web App for Keras Image models using Starlette.io framework with Uvicorn ASGI server.

 Everything packaged in docker with requirement.txt, so you can push it to any docker hosted cloud service.
 Enjoy :)

-Few docker hosted services where this starter pack will work =>
+Few dockers hosted services where this starter pack will work =>

 * https://zeit.co/now
 * https://azure.microsoft.com/en-us/services/app-service/containers/